10.0

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The contact stated that while driving approximately 50 MPH, the front passenger-??s side A-pillar trim detached.
-Upon further inspection, the contact noticed that the front driver-??s side A-pillar trim was loose.
-The local dealer was contacted.
+The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE); however, the part to do the recall repair was unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the failure.
-The failure mileage was approximately 100,000.
+The manufacturer was made aware of the issue.
+The contact had not experienced a failure.

 Explorer